ebkarlson404/CreationKitAuditTool/README.md

 ## Customized Audit Filtering
 Not all files that are altered/created in the Starfield Installation tree should be distributed with one's plugin.
-The Creation Kit Audit Tool comes pre-configured with a set of filters to ignore irrelevant files with by extension.
+The Creation Kit Audit Tool comes pre-configured with a set of filters to ignore irrelevant files by extension.
 One can customize this list of filters by clicking on `File | Audit Filters`.
 This will bring up a dialog that allows one to add/remove file extensions from the filtering logic.
 Note that any changes made here will be saved in a `%USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool\CustomFilters.txt` file and will be automatically